Obayashi Group's Strengths by the Numbers

 - Growing demand for the development of social infrastructure with low environmental impact

-- Stable water treatment infrastructure market in the U.S., transportation infrastructure project demand in the Asia region
+- Stable water treatment infrastructure market in the United States, transportation infrastructure project demand in the Asia region

-- Diverse global human resources nurtured through consistent training that includes our overseas trainee system, and our Group training sessions for locally hired staff
+- Diverse global human resources nurtured through our overseas trainee system, our Group training sessions for locally hired staff, and personnel exchange among overseas offices

 - Promotion of decarbonization and well-being-oriented architecture utilizing Obayashi’s proprietary technologies (LEED and WELL Gold certification for O-NES TOWER (Thai Obayashi) and recognition for the construction of wooden structures and interiors in Australia)